-In California, forced sex charges aren’t limited to those involving rape with a penis or oral sex, but instead can be filed any time someone sexually penetrates someone without a minimum acceptable level of consent.
-Here is what a Vista sex crimes lawyer believes you should know.
+In California, forced sex charges aren’t limited to an act involving rape with a penis or oral copulation, but instead can be filed any time someone sexually penetrates someone in a genital or anal orifice without a minimum acceptable level of legal consent even with a foreign object.
+Here is what sex crimes lawyer Peter M. Liss believes you should know.

 As you can tell, this is a pretty broad law with many applications.
-If you aren’t sure if a particular action would violate the law, a Vista sex crime attorney can help answer any questions you may have.
+If you aren’t sure if a particular action would violate the law, an attorney can help answer any questions you may have.
 Like most sex crimes, this offense is incredibly serious.

-Those facing charges for forcible sexual penetration with a foreign object can face up to eight years in prison and $10,00 in fines.
+Those facing charges for forcible sexual penetration with a foreign object can face up to eight years in state prison and $10,00 in fines.
 Once they have served their time, they will continue to be punished through a lifetime registration on the state’s sex offender list.
-This is why it is so important to never fight these charges without the help of a top sex crime defense attorney in Vista.
+This is why it is so important to never fight these charges without the help of a top defense attorney at your side.

 Creative Commons Image by yabrembre02